Academic Support Services

 The OIT Service Desk, located in the basement of Kearney Hall with a satellite desk in Lavery Library, is the primary contact for all support issues and service requests.
 In-addition to walk-up assistance, the Service Desk provides 24/7 phone support for issues such as password resets and account access.
 Current hours are posted on the OIT website.

 The Learning Commons supports student learning, research, and use of technology.
-This state-of-the-art facility enables students to conduct research and produce projects in one location, steps away from a Help Desk staffed by technology students and librarians.
-Students have access to PC workstations, Macintosh multimedia workstations, and group workstations.
+This state-of-the-art facility enables students to conduct research and produce projects in one location, steps from a Help Desk staffed by technology students and librarians.
+In the Learning Commons, students have access to PC workstations, Macintosh multimedia workstations, and group workstations.
 Throughout the library there are additional PC workstations as well as Wi-Fi.
 Students may also borrow laptops at the checkout desk for short-term use in the library.

-Geared toward educators and pre-service educators at all levels, the K-12 Resource Center occupies 1,250 square feet on the lower level of Lavery Library.
-The Center simulates the typical K-12 school library, and offers a range of fiction, non-fiction, school textbooks, and lesson-planning resources all aligned with New York state standards.
-Ample work space, combined with ready access to materials and the professional assistance of the Education Librarian, provides an ideal environment for project and lesson development.
+Geared toward educators and pre-service educators at all levels, the K–12 Resource Center occupies 1, 250 square feet on the lower level of Lavery Library.
+The Center simulates the typical K–12 school library, and offers a rage of fiction, non-fiction, school textbooks, and lesson-planning resources all aligned with New York State standards.
+Ample work space combined with ready access to materials and the professional assistance of the education librarian, provide an ideal environment for project and lesson development.

 The Math Center is a supportive learning environment that is committed to helping students become confident and independent learners of mathematics.
 The Math Center offers tutors for mathematics and related courses as well as other resources including textbooks for all math courses, tutorial handbooks, basic skills practice books, and handouts on math study skills.
 Computers provide access to many software applications used in various current mathematics, science, and computer science courses.Hours vary by semester.
 Math Center services are free of charge to all Fisher students.
 Students do not have to be taking a math course to use facility.